Scarlett (Ripley novel): Reception

+Scarlett was panned by critics.
 Reviewing the novel for The New York Times in 1991, Janet Maslin said the book was a "stunningly uneventful 823-page holding action."
 Donald McCaig, author of Rhett Butler's People, said it was his impression that the Margaret Mitchell estate was "thoroughly embarrassed" by Scarlett.
-Scarlett, universally panned by critics, nevertheless was a commercial success.
-The book sold millions of copies and remains in print.
+Despite this, the novel was a commercial success; Scarlett sold millions of copies and remains in print.

 When discussing the possibility of his own works receiving authorized sequels after his death, A Song of Ice and Fire author George R. R. Martin called such books "abominations, to my mind, like [...]
 Scarlett, the [...]
 Gone With the Wind sequel".

 TV adaptation

 It was adapted as a television mini-series of the same title in 1994 starring Timothy Dalton as Rhett Butler and Joanne Whalley-Kilmer as Scarlett O'Hara.
 The plot of the mini-series varies considerably from the book.